PINC Cancer Rehabilitation

 The PINC course provides qualified physiotherapists with a strong medical understanding of cancer pathophysiology, the various forms of cancer treatment, treatment side effects including fatigue, nausea, altered peripheral sensation, as well as the medical journey that people with cancer go through.

 The PINC course focuses on living live to the full as a cancer survivor.
 Depending on the person’s diagnosis, treatment, goals and prognosis, PINC sessions may involve a combination of hands-on physiotherapy to mobilise scar tissue, regain full joint range of movement and loosen tight muscles, breathing re-training, or creating an individualised home exercise program.
 Sessions may also involve using our Pilates studio to undertake a tailored exercise program, which aims to improve general fitness and wellbeing, leaving the person feeling energised and confident.

-Ali’s knowledge and skill set gained from the PINC course can assist people at any stage of their cancer journey – from early diagnosis, during or after cancer treatment, to full remission and planning for the future.
+Ali’s knowledge and skill set gained from the PINC course can assist people at any stage of their cancer journey – from early diagnosis, during or after cancer treatment, or even once in full remission and planning for the future.

 Click here to view Ali’s full staff profile.

 For more information or to book an appointment contact us now